 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
-Only a physician accredited by the U.S. Embassy can perform this exam.
-It is your responsibility to schedule a medical exam with a doctor listed below before your visa interview appointment at the U.S. Embassy.
-Medical examination results from other physicians will not be accepted.
+Only a physician at a hospital accredited by the U.S. Embassy can perform this exam.
+It is your responsibility to schedule a medical exam at one of the hospitals listed below before your visa interview at the U.S. Embassy.
+Medical examination results from other hospitals will not be accepted.

-Approved physicians
+Approved hospitals